| |

 track by the controller - You are driving the track not the

 locomotive!
-This becomes restrictive as on one section of track we can
+Analogue operation becomes restrictive as on one section of track we can

 only independently control one locomotive.
 Prototypical locomotive